JustinTimperio/rpq/README.md

 </p>

 <h4 align="center">
   RPQ is a concurrency safe, embeddable priority queue that can be used in a variety of applications.
-This project is still in the early stages of development and is my first major Rust project so this lib is currently NOT reccomended for production use.
+This project is still in the early stages of development and is my first major Rust project so this lib is currently NOT production ready.
 </h4>